jst-uyi/carshop_project/README.md

 # Django Car Shop

 This is a full-stack Django web application for browsing and purchasing used cars.
- It includes user and admin functionality, custom dashboards, and car management without relying on JavaScript.
+It includes user and admin functionality, custom dashboards, and car management.

  **Features**